 Joint security forces dispersed civil unrest in the Sinakma Village, Wamena Town, Jayawijaya Regency, on 23 February 2023.
 The unrest was triggered after two non-Papuan truck drivers allegedly harassed a Papuan child.
 The situation escalated as security force members wanted to mediate between the conflicting parties.
 Video material and the high number of civilian fatalities strongly indicate that security force members used unnecessary disproportional force to disperse the crowd.
 Human rights observers demand an independent investigation into the incident.

 The number of victims varies among sources.
 Relatives have called upon human rights NGOs, the media, and authorities to publish the exact number and identities of all victims.
 They demand justice for the killed victims.
 According to preliminary information received by the Wamena-based human rights organisation ‘Papuan Foundation for Justice and Human Integrity’ (YKKMP), eleven persons consisting of two migrants and nine indigenous Papuans were killed – either as a result of security force violence or subsequent ethnic horizontal violence against Indonesian migrants (see table below).
-Fifty-eight persons, all of them indigenous Papuans, were injured by bullets during the incident.
+Forty-seven persons, all of them indigenous Papuans, were injured by bullets during the incident.

 CNN Indonesia reported twelve fatalities and 32 persons injured during the incident.
 Nine-hundred-twenty residents from Wamena reportedly sought shelter at the 1702/Jayawijaya Military District Command in fear of further outbreaks of horizontal violence.
 Police sources stated that eighteen police officers were injured during the unrest.